tenzir/tenzir/web/docs/develop-vast/module/parsing_types.md

 The type declaration syntax does not provide a way to name inline types, which means that only top-level types can have a name.

-If multiple declarations use the same inline type, it is worth declaring the inline type at the top level, giving it a name and referring to it by that name.
+If multiple declarations use the same inline type, it may be worth to use YAML node aliases.
 Example:

 ```yaml
 # 1. The same inline type is used multiple times: